 “Prayers and persistence are pretty much all Brancatelli had to go on these days,” – New York Times Magazine, March 3, 2009.

 Cleveland City Councilman Anthony Brancatelli began his term with Council in 2005.
-Today, Councilman Brancatelli continues to employ prayer and persistence in the city’s foreclosure crisis.
-He is the point person on the 19-member Cleveland City Council addressing the massive foreclosure crisis, which devastated the city of Cleveland.
+He is the point person on the 17-member Cleveland City Council addressing the massive foreclosure crisis, which devastated the city of Cleveland.
+He represents Slavic Village and parts of Tremont, Brooklyn Center and Old Brooklyn neighborhoods.

 The county land bank has won national praise as a model program, and is now being widely duplicated.
 The Ohio General Assembly was so pleased with the work of the Cuyahoga County land bank that it expanded the program to other Ohio cities facing similar challenges.